not10gamer/LEO/README.md

-# CyberNest
+# LEO
-A website for the CyberNest of Ethos International College
+A Website for the LEO club of EIC